bozsahin/ccglab-server/README.md

 So, it's going to be SBCL (once again) running Portable AllegroServe, and no Allegro CL in between.

-I wouldn't even bother looking into this possibility if it weren't for Peter Seibel's CL code for web.
+I wouldn't even bother looking into this possibility if it weren't for Peter Seibel's Lisp code for web.
 Much obliged.

 Soon.